 Established in 2005, the School of Physical and Mathematical Sciences (SPMS) is a school in the College of Science at Nanyang Technological University.
-It offers undergraduate BSc (Hons) programmes, as well as postgraduate PhD and MSc programmes, in three core areas:
+We offer undergraduate BSc (Hons) programmes, as well as postgraduate PhD and MSc programmes, in three core areas:

 The Chemistry section houses an array of cutting-edge chemistry equipment, including state-of-the-art nuclear magnetic resonance instruments and mass spectrometers.
 Its safety features are modelled after those of the Oxford Chemistry building, which is known to be one of the most safety-conscious designs in the scientific world.